ivanbruel/webdriver.sh/README.md

 #### Do I need to disable SIP?

-No, but you'll want to if you are modifying the drivers - making changes to a kext's Info.plist excludes it from the prelinked kernel the next time it's built.
+No, but you'll want to if you are modifying the drivers to load - making changes to a kext's Info.plist excludes it from the prelinked kernel the next time it's built.
+Clover users can try [this kext patch](https://github.com/vulgo/webdriver.sh/blob/master/etc/clover-patch.plist) instead.
 See also: [WebDriverStartup](https://github.com/vulgo/WebDriverStartup).

 #### Will webdriver.sh mess with Nvidia's installer or 'repackage' the driver?